-This was obviously the war time, and Christine distinctly remembered the sound of 'buzz-bombs' overhead as German air-raids hit areas around south London (& later Ealing) where she lived.
+This was obviously war time, and Christine distinctly remembered the terrifying sound of 'buzz-bombs' overhead as German air-raids hit areas around south London (and later Ealing) where she lived.

 Christine: "Picquets Way Council School - I was there from 1941-43.
 [I went] there to see it again in 1996 - it looked exactly the same as I remembered it."

-The school (situated in nearby Banstead) opened in 1936 - & the headmistress at the time was Miss Adams, who eventually retired in 1951.
+The school (situated in nearby Banstead) opened in 1936 - and the headmistress at the time was Miss Adams, who eventually retired in 1951.
 Christine has even kept her very first exercise book as a memento!
-During the war, the school was provided with trenches & air raid shelters, & the students practised evacuation procedures.
-The roof of the school was damaged in Feb 1944, & 3 months' later the neighbouring boys' school suffered damage to 100 windows when a bomb fell in Tangier Way!
+During the war, the school was provided with trenches and air raid shelters, and the students practised evacuation procedures.
+The roof of the school was damaged in Feb 1944, and 3 months' later the neighbouring boys' school suffered damage to hundred windows when a bomb fell in Tangier Way!

-Following the Education Act of 1944, the two schools merged & became 'secondary modern' - & took the title 'Banstead County Secondary School', though it is now known simply as the 'Beacon School'.
+Following the Education Act of 1944, the two schools merged and became 'secondary modern' - and took the title 'Banstead County Secondary School' (though it is now known simply as the 'Beacon School').